mlensment/flebot/README.md

 Arguments passed into an app are:
 * The message itself
-* Email of the user who sent the message
+* Email + handle of the user who sent the message
-* List of chat members' emails
+* List of chat members' emails with corresponding fleep handles

 ## Requirements
 Make sure you have Ruby 2.2.3 installed.